 - Costs - This is the total Project Costs.

 - Gross Profit - This is the profit for the segment as calculated by Revenue minus Costs.

-- Margin - This is the percent difference between Revenue and Costs, as calculated by Gross Profit divided by Revenue (Gross Profit/Revenue x 100).
+- Margin - The difference between Revenue and Costs (represented as a percentage), as calculated by Gross Profit divided by Revenue (Gross Profit/Revenue x 100).

 These options work together to help you highlight which Departments, Roles, Offerings, and other segments have the highest Margin allowing you to see which are the most and least profitable.